IntelPython/dpctl/README.md

 Find our examples [here](examples).

-To build these examples, run:
+To run these examples, use:

 ```bash
 for script in `ls examples/python/`;